 Two challenges: remote and corona

-The employees of RAIDBOXES have been using their home offices for some time now.
-Nine of us work completely remotely, with an increasing share.
-Difficult phases such as COVID-19 are much easier to master this way.
-Tools such as Slack , online meetings, the Google Cloud, project management software and Aircall have been part of our everyday work since the beginning.
+The employees of Raidboxes have been using their home offices for a long time.
+Nine of us work completely remotely, and the proportion is growing.
+Difficult phases like COVID-19 are much easier to cope with this way.
+Tools such as Slack, online meetings, the Google Cloud, project management software and Aircall have been part of our everyday work since the beginning.

 Tools for distributed working